-Seven class periods, a lunch period, and an After School Assistance Program make up the school day at McLouth Middle/High Schools.
-Four minute passing periods are scheduled between each class period for passing to the next class, going to restrooms, getting materials from lockers, etc. The school day begins at 8:10 a.m. to 3:30 p.m.
-Breakfast is available to students each morning; however, doors to the building will remain locked until 7:45 a.m.
-Students are not to be in the building before 7:45 a.m. and after 3:45 p.m., unless under the direct supervision of a teacher, coach, or adult sponsor.
+Seven class periods, and a lunch period.
+Four-minute passing periods are scheduled between each class period for passing to the next class, going to restrooms, getting materials from lockers, etc. The school day begins at 8:00 a.m. to 3:15 p.m.
+Breakfast is available to students each morning; however, doors to the building will remain locked until 7:35 a.m.
+Students are not to be in the building before 7:35 a.m. and after 3:30 p.m., unless under the direct supervision of a teacher, coach, or adult sponsor.